elastest/elastest.io-docs/docs/jenkins/pipeline.md

 -   **`surefireReportsPattern`**: used to tell ElasTest the path where the test results will be located.
 -   **`monitoring`**: used to send or not the Sut monitoring traces to Elastest.

-Bellow, you will find an example of pipeline where using the ElasTest plugin and implements severals configurations, a SUT is started and a test battery is executed on it.
+Bellow, you will find an example of pipeline where using the ElasTest plugin and implements severals configurations, a [Sut](/testing/sut) is started and a test battery is executed on it.
 To configure this option, ElasTest provides the connection info using [environment variables](/testing/environment-variables).
 This example is included in the Jenkins instance provided by ElasTest.
 If you use your own Jenkins, you will have to configure it manually in the following way:

-<h4 class="small-subtitle">WebApp</h4>
+<h5 class="small-subtitle">JUnit5 Multi Browser Test</h5>

 This pipeline configures the ElasTes plugin, starts the SUT and clones the repository with the test to execute it.

 ```
 node{
-    elastest(tss: ['EUS'], surefireReportsPattern: '**/target/surefire-reports/TEST-*.xml', monitoring: true) {
+    elastest(tss: ['EUS'], surefireReportsPattern: '**/target/surefire-reports/TEST-*.xml', monitoring: true, project: 'Jenkins Examples') {
         stage ('Executing Test') {
             echo 'Print env variables'
             sh 'env'